mseq/git-practice/README.md

  - git add: Add changes from working directory to stating area

  - git commit: Commit changes from staging area to current branch
+ - git commit -m: Add the description on cmd without invoking the editor

  - git config: Set or Get configuration